Skip to main content

 Clea - Reply

 • Press the motor arm on top of the motor shaft in the center of the acrylic diffuser.
 You may need to use a bit of force to press fit the arm onto the shaft.
+It should be a snug fit.

-• If the arm is difficult to secure you can remove the PCB assembly from the shell front and place it flat on a surface (with the motor back flat against surface).
+• If the arm is difficult to secure you can remove the PCB assembly from the shell front and place it flat on a surface (with the motor back flat against a surface).
 This will provide you with a rigid surface to press against while attaching the motor arm.

 My pin was too small so I had to glue it in.